Budget Information

 How We Impact

-The VT DOC, in partnership with the community, supports safe communities by providing leadership in crime prevention, repairing the harm done, addressing the needs of crime victims, ensuring individual accountability for criminal acts, and managing the risk posed by individuals under supervision.
+By cultivating meaningful partnerships with communities and those in custody or under supervision, the VT DOC provides justice-involved individuals with opportunities for self-improvement while advancing restorative justice principles.
 The VT DOC performs an important role in the State’s response to crime, individuals under supervision, and victims.
 It is a unified system of 6 correctional facilities and 12 field offices geographically spread across the state.
 This structure greatly enhances the ability to implement systemic changes that are evidence-based and focus on best practices for successful reentry.
 Correctional facilities implement programs that provide custodial confinement of frequent, dangerous individuals, and also have a primary objective to prepare offenders for their responsible roles in the community upon release.

 Correctional facilities utilize the supporting resources of probation and parole services.
 Additionally, the VT DOC is located within the Agency of Human Services (AHS) and draws upon the resources housed with AHS to support its mission.
 AHS has the widest reach in state government and a critical mission: to improve the conditions and well-being of Vermonters and protect those who cannot protect themselves.